-Operating revenues were \$5,556,502 while operating expenses were \$48,826,925 (see p.
-6).
-The Authority is able to cover its operating expenses with tax revenue and grants from federal, state, and local agencies.
+Operating revenues were \$6,168,618 while operating expenses were \$54,999,916 (see p.
+7).
+The Authority funds most of its operating expenses with tax revenue and grants from federal, state, and local agencies.

-While the Authority relies heavily on the Transportation Development Act (TDA) to fund its operational needs, TDA revenue is the Authority's revenue of "last resort," and the funds are claimed after all other revenue sources have been utilized.
+While the Authority relies heavily on the Transportation Development Act (TDA) to fund its operational needs, TDA revenue is the Authority's revenue of "last resort," and the funds are claimed after all other non-discretionary revenue sources have been utilized.
 Any unused TDA revenue allocation is held by the Metropolitan Transportation Commission (MTC) and made available in future years.
-Therefore, the Authority does not hold its own reserve funds, rather, its reserve is held by MTC and is therefore not reflected in the basic financial statements.
+In April of 2024, the Board revised its policy on operating and capital reserves.
+The policy now allows for the transfer of discretionary revenues to a reserve account that is held by the Authority, separate from the TDA reserves held by MTC.
+While the reserves held by MTC are not reflected in the basic financial statements, the Authority's own capital and operating reserve discretionary funds are reflected as a portion of the unrestricted net position.